coderrio/Coderr.Documentation/docs/client/libraries/netstd/install.md

                               "yourSharedSecret");
 ```

-Once done, try to report an exception.
+configured, start your application and try manually to report an exception.

-Add the following somewhere and then invoke your application:
+You can for example add the following code somewhere and then invoke your application:

 ```csharp
 try